 Environment Rating Providing a helpful and supportive attitude for your role as a PT student.
-Providing effective role models for problem solving, communication, and teamwork.
-Demonstrating high morale and harmonious working relationships.
-Adhering to ethical codes and legal statutes and standards (eg, Medicare, HIPAA, informed consent, APTA Code of Ethics, etc).
+3 Providing effective role models for problem solving, communication, and teamwork.
+3 Demonstrating high morale and harmonious working relationships.
+2 Adhering to ethical codes and legal statutes and standards (eg, Medicare, HIPAA, 3 informed consent, APTA Code of Ethics, etc).
 Being sensitive to individual differences (ie, race, age, ethnicity, etc).
-Using evidence to support clinical practice.
-Being involved in professional development (eg, degree and non-degree continuing education, in-services, journal clubs, etc).
+3 Using evidence to support clinical practice.
+2 Being involved in professional development (eg, degree and non-degree continuing 2 education, in-services, journal clubs, etc).
 Being involved in district, state, regional, and/or national professional activities.
+1

 10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth?
-Nothing, all professionals I interacted with were very helpful and my experience couldn't have been better.
+There were a lot of negative feelings and thoughts openly discussed regarding the hospital, other employees, patients, etc. which I felt was totally unnecessary and uncomfortable at times.
+Greater professionalism in general is needed.